The sport program offered at Mazenod College provides students of all abilities with rewarding and enjoyable experiences.

 The Sport program offered at Mazenod College provides students of all abilities with rewarding and enjoyable experiences.
-Every student is involved in sport each week either through ACC competition or Interhouse competitions.
-The College has over 60 individual teams and squads that represent Mazenod over the year.
-There is also 3 major carnival sports at ACC which are athletics, swimming and cross country.
+Every student is involved in sport each week either through ACC competition or inter-house competitions.
+The college has over 60 individual teams and squads that represent Mazenod over the year.
+There are also 3 major carnival sports at ACC which are athletics, swimming and cross country.
 During term sport we compete at football, basketball, cricket, hockey, soccer, table tennis, tennis, volleyball, chess, golf and badminton.
 Interhouse sport changes each term.
 Examples of sports offered are weights and fitness, badminton, boxing and squash.

 The main focus of the sports program is participation while developing sportsmanship and commitment.

-The sporting facilities available at the College are excellent.
-The refurbished gymnasium includes two basketball or volleyball courts, as well as a table tennis room, fitness centre, boxing area and weights room.
+The sporting facilities available at the college are excellent.
+The refurbished gymnasium includes two basketball or volleyball courts, as well as a table tennis room, fitness center, boxing area and weights room.
 There are also a football oval, soccer ground and tennis courts.